Dr. Yuksel Yurttas

-The limb lengthening surgery process begins with an operation known as an osteotomy, in which the orthopedic surgeon cuts the bone to be lengthened.
+The surgery process begins with an operation known as an osteotomy, in which the orthopedic surgeon cuts the bone to be lengthened.
 The surgeon then uses an external fixator or internal nail to fix the bones in place.
 After the surgery, the bone is gradually lengthened over time, allowing the body to form new bone tissue to fill the gap.
 The treatment process is lengthy and requires close monitoring and follow-up care.

-Risk and Complications
+Potential Risks and Complications

 The possible risks, complications, and side effects of limb lengthening surgery include: